 With time, teeth can become dingy and discoloured.
 Teeth whitening is an easy, non-invasive way to restore the natural brightness to your smile!
-Book Online
+Book Appointment

 What's involved in teeth whitening?

 First, your dentist will determine whether you are a good candidate for cosmetic teeth whitening, and also what bleaching system would provide the best results for you.

 At your initial appointment, we'll make impressions of your teeth to fabricate a mouthguard appliance for you.

 Your mouthguard is custom made for your mouth.
 It is lightweight, and can be worn while you are awake or sleeping, and so thin you will even be able to talk and work while wearing it.

 At the next appointment, you will be given your mouthguard, and the necessary dental teeth bleaching materials.
 Your dentist will provide you with detailed instructions on how to apply the gel and and how long you need to use it each day.

 Most bleaching systems require 10-14 days to achieve the desired whiteness.